veracity/veracity-documentation/sections/datafabric/iot/powerbi-connector.md

 The functions available in the connector, with detailed input description

 ### DataChannels
-Returns the list of data channels that are available for the given asset, which you have access to, unaccessible channels are filtered out.
+Returns the list of data channels that are available for the given asset, which you have access to, inaccessible channels - due to defined permissions - are filtered out.

 Parmeters:
 - assetid: text, UUID (GUID) of the asset we are requesting metadata for